sodadata/docs/soda-cl/optional-config.md

 ```

 * Be sure to add the `:` to the end of your check, before the nested content.
-* Known issue: the `name` configuration does not work with a freshness check.
 * If `name` is configured, Soda Core sends the value of `name` to Soda Cloud as the check identifier.

 ## Add alert configurations